-To turn the lights on again, turn the engine switch to the "ON" position, or turn the light switch off once and then back to 30% or 10%.
+To turn the lights on again, turn the engine switch to the "ON" position, or turn the light switch off once and then back to $\log c$ or g.

-■ Light reminder buzzer
+Light reminder buzzer

 A buzzer sounds when the key is removed from the engine switch and the driver's door is opened while the lights are turned on.